kofimuad/alx-system_engineering-devops/0x02-shell_redirections/README.md

 ## Task 20 -  Without C, you would live in hiago
 A script that removes all letters c and C from input.

+## Task 21 - esreveR
+A script that reverses its input